 One may think that the Big Tobacco industry would be fighting against the nicotine addiction hypothesis.
 Well, yes, this is precisely what the tobacco corporation did publicly in the past.
 However, it appears that Big Tobacco has actually been suppressing research results that suggested that nicotine is not addictive.

 I don’t recall feeling any withdrawal symptoms after I had my last cigarette.
 Perhaps, this is similar to how people stop smoking with nicotine gums or plasters.
-It’s not the nicotine that they consume, but mere belief that this is how they can stop smoking that helps them to ultimately kick the habit.
+It’s not the nicotine that they consume.
+It’s the mere belief that this is how they can stop smoking that helps them ultimately kick the habit.

 Overconfident interpretation of incomplete data

 Sometimes, prominent scientists provide public interpretation of some research results in an overconfident manner when the data itself is very limited.
 Technically, their interpretation does not contradict the data, but because the data is so sparse, the conclusion that they make is premature at best or incorrect at worst.
 More often than not, this is done to promote a certain political or personal agenda.

 One example of this is the fat gene hypothesis which states that people who have a particular gene are likely to get obese regardless of their lifestyle.
 The data, however, only partially supports this.
 This idea is currently being widely promoted by scientists through the popular media.
 This is probably done as an attempt to use science as a tool against harassment of severely overweight people.